-700 individuals were coerced into staged surrenders during the pandemic.
+In 2023, the executive director of the llocos Center for Research, Empowerment, and Development (ICRED) was among the seven development workers from Northern Luzon falsely charged with rebellion.
+Its partner communities, including 30 farmers from Ilocos Sur, Ilocos Norte, and La Union, were declared NPA supporters, and nearly 700 individuals were coerced into staged surrenders during the pandemic.
 Harassment of ICRED staff between 2020 and 2021 involved red-tagging through tarpaulins, posters, and online posts labeling them as communist operatives.
 Surveillance of development workers escalated after 2022, with multiple inspections targeting ICRED's activities.
 As a result, many partner communities, fearing retaliation, severed ties with the organization, threatening the continuation of its essential work in disaster response and rural development.

-The Cordilleran Youth Center, Inc. (CYC), а service and advocacy center empowering Cordilleran youth and children, has likewise been a persistent target of red-tagging and state harassment.
+The Cordilleran Youth Center, Inc. (CYC), a service and advocacy center empowering Cordilleran youth and children, has likewise been a persistent target of red-tagging and state harassment.
 CYC has experienced over 40 red-tagging forums in schools, where the Joint Task Force of the AFP and PNP presented materials to students falsely linking the organization to the CPP-NPA-NDF.
-In more than 10 cases of Dumanon Makitongtong or house visits to known members of the "communist front organizations," 54 parents of youth activists were approached and pressured to dissociate their children from CYC's activities.
-During the pandemic, the red-tagging campaign escalated through tarpaulins and online posts, leading CYC to document these attacks and file a writ of amparo in March 2021 to protect its members.
-By December 2022, the Commission on Human Rights (CHR) issued an antired-tagging advisory, but the damage had already been significant: members and volunteers faced fear and intimidation, CYC's provincial work was limited, and many of its youth partner organizations severed ties.
+In more than 10 cases of Dumanon Makitongtong or house visits to known members of the "communist front organizations,"54 parents of youth activists were approached and pressured to dissociate their children from CYC's activities.
+During the pandemic, the red-tagging campaign intensified through tarpaulins and online posts, leading CYC to document these attacks and file a writ of amparo in March 2021 to protect its members.
+By December 2022, the Commission on Human Rights (CHR) issued an anti-red-tagging advisory, but the damage had already been significant: members and volunteers faced fear and intimidation, CYC's provincial work was curtailed, and many of its youth partner organizations severed ties.